Etherpod/Ship-Enhancements/README.md

 - **Ernesto**: Adds Ernesto to the cockpit.
 You can talk to him if you're bored.

 ## Decoration
-Haven't you ever wished your ship had a little more color?
+Let's you customize your ship's appearance with a decently large variety of colors, textures, and extra details.
+- **Cockpit Plant**: Lets you pick which type of plant to put the cockpit.
+- **Ship Glass Texture**: Changes the appearance of the outside glass.
-- **Ship Light Color**: Changes the color of the ship's interior and exterior lights from a wide variety of options.
+- **Ship Light Color**: Changes the color of the ship's interior and exterior lights.
 Set this to Divine at your own risk, for mere Hearthians were never meant to see creations blessed by a god.
-- **Interior/Exterior Hull Color**: Select from a variety of colors to change the inside or outside color of your ship.
-Just don't pick Rainbow.
+- **Interior/Exterior Hull Color**: Gives the ship hull a colored tint.
+This will also change the tint of the selected texture.
+- **Interior/Exterior Hull Texture**: Gives the ship hull an entirely new look using textures from other areas of the game.
+- **Interior/Exterior Wood Color**: Functions the same as the **Hull Color**, but gets applied to the wooden planks on the ship instead.
+- **Interior/Exterior Wood Texture**: Functions the same as the **Hull Texture**, but gets applied to the wooden planks on the ship instead.
 - **Ship Thruster Flame Color**: Changes the color of the ship's thruster flames as well as the color of the thruster indicator inside of the ship.
 - **Damage Indicator Color**: Changes the color of the ship damage display, the master alarm, the reactor, and the damage indicator lights.